A review of therapies and lifestyle changes for diabetes

-In those with type 2 diabetes, there is a decreased sensitivity to insulin and the body does not make or use as much insulin as it needs.
-Type 2 diabetes is much more common than type 1 diabetes.
+People with type 2 diabetes develop a decreased sensitivity to insulin, which means the body does not make or use as much insulin as it needs.
+It is the more common of the two main types.

 This article reviews therapies and lifestyle changes that can help reduce the effects of diabetes on a person's health.

 While diabetes is incurable, a person can stay in remission for a long time.

 No cure for diabetes currently exists, but the disease can go into remission.

 When diabetes goes into remission, it means that the body does not show any signs of diabetes, although the disease is technically still present.

 Doctors have not come to a final consensus on what exactly constitutes remission, but they all include A1C levels below 6 percent as a significant factor.
 A1C levels indicate a person's blood sugar levels over 3 months.

 According to Diabetes Care, remission can take different forms:

 - Partial remission: When a person has maintained a blood glucose level lower than that of a person with diabetes for at least 1 year without needing to use any diabetes medication.

 - Complete remission: When the blood glucose level returns to normal levels completely outside of the range of diabetes or prediabetes and stays there for at least 1 year without any medications.